tevaughan/units/README.md

     - Earlier versions might also work, but I have not tested them.
     - The default is clang++ because the Travis CI build-machine doesn't have a recent enough g++.

+- To build the library from a clone of the source, be sure that ruby is installed.
+A couple of the header files are generated from `units.yml`.

 - See https://github.com/tevaughan/units